 "Here my style has become heavily influenced by the recent transformation of Denver itself and the ever-growing artisan community aspiring to create something impactful.
 It's a practical and happy town - full of people dedicated to the things they care most about.
 I'm one." -SV

 Photo credit: Zea Corrinne

-Alison's work shows up seasonally on my website, and her art is as fresh it it is, well, fresh.
+Alison's work shows up seasonally on my website, and her art is as fresh as it is, well, fresh.
 She speaks the language of flowers with a clean & modern aesthetic.
 Her involvement with the process from start to finish truly shows in the final product.